EvaanChowdhry/ChessAutomator/README.md

 When you finish that, install stockfish with homebrew if you haven't already.
 `brew install stockfish`

-Then run this command to find it's path.
+Then run this command to find its path.
 `where stockfish`

 Replace the stockfish_path with the path you get.